jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Hidden characters will turn face up in the Recovery phase.

-Hidden characters can't be attacked without special effects allowing attacks on a face-down character.
+Hidden characters can't be attacked or defend without special effects allowing attacks on a face-down character.
 If attacked or struck, a hidden character can still be stunned and wounded normally.

+A hidden character does not protect anyone behind it, and it loses its powers.
+It keeps its other information like name and team affiliation.
+Hidden characters do not satisfy team affiliation requirements for Plot Twists while face-do

 ---